jessebuckmann/sample_preparation_module/Syllabus_2020.md

 During the Thursday [online meeting](https://teams.microsoft.com/l/channel/19%3ad74a6c647c0b4d658d39f312add69d02%40thread.tacv2/Cohort%2520meetings?groupId=b36d7aae-63c5-44c9-a860-073e4ffd37ae&tenantId=d72758a0-a446-4e0f-a0aa-4bf95a4a10e7) we will discuss:

-+ The course goals and the schedule.
++ The course goals and the schedule
-+ 2-min introduction of all students and their interests (think of this before the meeting)
++ 2-min introduction of all students and their interests (if possible think of this before the meeting.)
 + Communication tools necessary for this course and self-study material
 + Deciding on a name for this cohort